Are Paper Cups Recyclable?

 About the Paper Cup Alliance

-In 2018, the Paper Cup Alliance (PCA) was founded to accelerate the adoption of paper cup recycling in the U.S. The PCA supports a market-based recovery system by aligning supply chain recovery partners, promoting development of the processing infrastructure, development of end markets for recovered materials, and educating and engaging stakeholders to increase recovery.
-To learn more, or to join the PCA, please contact recycleFSP@fpi.org.
+In 2018, the Paper Cup Alliance (PCA) was founded to accelerate the adoption of paper cup recycling in the U.S. The PCA supports a market-based approach, aligning supply chain partners, promoting development of the processing infrastructure, development of end markets for recycled materials, and educating and engaging stakeholders to increase recovery.
+To learn more, please contact recycleFSP@fpi.org.